joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 ![Firmware entropy output](./assets/entropy.png)

-An encrypted firmware (or compressed firmware) would have most, if not all, entropy around the `1.0` mark.
-This firmware has a lot of rising and falling entropy lines, meaning it's most likely not encrypted.
+An encrypted or compressed firmware would have most, if not all, entropy around the `1.0` mark.
+This firmware has a lot of rising and falling entropy lines, meaning it's most likely not encrypted or compressed.

 Now we can run a binwalk extract by typing `binwalk -e output.bin` and see that we have a directory with the extracted contents, and the router's linux filesystem in a directory called `squashfs-root`: